Fighting the politics of greed

 A matter of economic justice

 The healthcare crisis is driven by many factors.
-Rebecca is working with state and national healthcare experts to develop a real, economically viable plan for Minnesota to achieve universal, affordable, comprehensive, guaranteed, publicly financed healthcare.
+Working with state and national health care experts, Rebecca Otto has a plan to achieve universal, affordable, comprehensive, guaranteed, publicly financed health care.
+Tweet This

 Women’s Reproductive Health